broliver18/stick-it-frontend/README.md

 This app can be used by people of all ages but will likely be more entertaining for younger users (age 12 and under).
 The self-paced nature of the game allows teachers to create a fun game in which students of all abilities can take their time to answer without feeling pressured.
 Additionally, the point system allows for an added layer of excitement and unpredictability due to not knowing how many points will be awarded.

-* Prod branch is most updated branch on both front-end and back-end.
+&ast Prod branch is most updated branch on both front-end and back-end.

 ## Links
 - Website: https://stickitgames.com